0xPARC/0xparc-intro-book/easy/src/intro.typ

 want to know who has a higher income without revealing the incomes themselves.
 This is the case where $F = max()$, and $x_i$ is the $i$'th person's income.

+#todo[Yao's millionaire isn't max, right?
+It's like which index is max. -Evan]

 Two-party computation makes a promise that we'll be able to do this for _any_ function $F$ as long as we can implement it in code.
 It generalizes to _multi-party computation (MPC)_, which is one of the main classes of programmable cryptography.